 What Are Massachusetts Workers’ Compensation Requirements?

 Workers’ compensation requirements vary by state.
-Massachusetts, you must provide workers’ compensation insurance, regardless of how many hours they work.
+In Massachusetts, you must provide coverage for your employees, regardless of how many hours they work.
 That includes you, as the business owner, if you are paid as an employee of the company.

 There are a few exceptions to that coverage requirement.
 For instance, Massachusetts assumes workers are employees unless they fit the criteria of an independent contractor.
 Other exceptions include :